-"Get Benched!"
+"Storm The Bench!"
 The CWBA and Colorado's other diversity bar associations encourage members to seek appointment for upcoming judicial vacancies.
 When a vacancy is announced by the Judicial Branch, information about the vacancy is posted here and publicized to members.

 Information on Colorado's Merit Selection System, specific commission rosters and rules, and judicial vacancies may be found on the nominating commission portion of the Colorado Judicial Branch website.
 (Visit this site to download the nominating commission application in editable PDF format.)

 The Boards and Commissions book, listing all boards/commissions and expiration terms, may be downloaded from their website.
-Click here for the application, or contact the Governor's Office of Boards & Commissions at (303) 866-6380 for more information.
+Click here for the application, or contact the Governor's Office of Boards & Commissions at (303) 866-5232 for more information.